-Mathematics without Apologies: Portrait of a Problematic Vocation.
-By Michael Harris, Princeton University Press, 2014, 464 pages, \$29.95.
+Review of Mathematics without Apologies: Portrait of a Problematic Vocation, by Michael Harris.
+Princeton U. Press 2015. xxii+438 pages.

-According to the dust jacket, "Mathematics without Apologies takes the reader on an unapologetic guided tour of the mathematical life, from the philosophy BOOK REVIEW and sociology of mathematics, to its reflection in film and popular music, with detours through the mathematical and mystical traditions of Russia, India, medieval Islam, the Bronx, and beyond."
+According to the dust jacket, "Mathematics without Apologies takes the reader on an unapologetic guided tour of the mathematical life, from the philosophy and sociology of mathematics, to its reflection in film and popular music, with detours through the mathematical and mystical traditions of Russia, India, medieval Islam, the Bronx, and beyond."
 That will do fine as a summary of its contents.